-The University of Portsmouth achieved number 21 out of 121 universities in the UK in the Guardian University Guide, 2020.
-It achieved 88% student satisfaction in the National Student Survey in 2018 and in 2017 the Economist reported that the University is the number one in the UK for boosting graduate salaries.
+The University of Portsmouth achieved number 24 out of 121 universities in the UK in the Guardian University Guide, 2021.
+It achieved 84% course quality satisfaction amongst their students in the “Post Graduate Taught Experience Survey” in 2021.

 The University of Portsmouth buildings and campuses are located in the west of the island, with one exception the Institute of Marine Sciences which is located in the far east of the island next to the sea and the lakes.

 There are plenty of options to choose from when picking your accommodation whilst studying at the University of Portsmouth.
 There are 14 different halls of residence all conveniently located close to the lecture halls.
 All of the rooms are singles and are rented to you for the entire year so very private.
 Each room comes with a bed, desk and drawers, broadband is included in the cost and the majority of the rooms are en-suite.